-Parents must provide signed and dated written feeding instructions on a monthly basis.
+Parents must provide signed and dated written feeding instructions on a monthly basis for infant students.
 OFMS will review the feeding instructions with parents every 30 days until the child is able to eat table food.
 Parents are responsible for milk, formula and table food.
 All bottles and training cups must be labeled with first and last name.